DeiC-HPC/BitBulldozersLab/pytorch-cotainr/README.md

   │ exit code: 1
   ╰─> ModuleNotFoundError: No module named 'torch'
 ```
-As described in [[README.md#Conda yaml deficiencies]] this is expected for some Python packages.
+As described in previously this is expected for some Python packages.
 The following table summarizes other packages which fail identically.

 | Partial Failure | Failure         |